VitoKa29/Calendar-Project/README.md

 <br />

 <!-- About Section -->

 # About Us & Project

 <p>
  <img align="right" width="350" src="/assets/giphy.gif" alt="Coding gif" />

- 🏫 &emsp; We are informatics college students from Universtiy Kristen Duta Wacana <br/><br/>
+ 🏫 &emsp; We are from University Kristen Duta Wacana <br/><br/>
  💻 &emsp; We are doing a web programming project <br/><br/>
  📅 &emsp; This project creates a calendar todo list <br/><br/>
- 📝 &emsp; This application serves to help users record their daily activities via the web platform.
+ 📝 &emsp; This app enables users to log their daily activities online.

 </p>